 Without a concrete plan, these emotions may get the better of you.
 If you plan what you are going to work on and what steps you will follow, it can help you to deal with them.
 Once you have a step-by-step plan, it is easier to get started and to continue until you complete the task.

 3. Prioritize your tasks

 When you start work in the morning, you should try to prioritize your tasks for the day.
+Consider using a task timer to efficiently manage your time and stay focused on each task.
 You could decide this based on your deadlines, coworker requests, or client expectations.
 You will focus better when you have a visual reminder of what you need to complete.